 Whether you’re enjoying a cappuccino, latte, or a classic americano, sometimes you want to add a dash of your favorite flavor to improve the overall experience.

 What Flavor Is Coffee?

-Before discussing how to make flavored coffee beans, it’s important to recognize coffee’s natural taste.
+Before discussing how to make flavored coffee beans, it’s essential to recognize coffee’s natural taste.
 A coffee cherry, where the bean comes come, has a unique flavor depending on the type of coffee and the region it grows.

 These coffee seeds are often nutty, fruity, or sometimes earthy.
-One major factor is how these coffee beans are processed.
+The question is how these coffee beans are processed.

 “How is flavored coffee made?”
 You ask.
 Here are the main ways:

 Washed Coffee Beans

-Most flavored coffee beans are washed.
-This is a process where you depulp the coffee cherry and then ferment them in water for at least two days.
+In the processing stage of coffee where you depulp the coffee cherry and then ferment them in water for at least two days.

 The length of the fermentation process determines their taste.
-If you leave the beans soaked long enough, their intrinsic flavor is enhanced with a hint of acidity.
+If you leave the beans soaked long enough, their natural flavor is enhanced with a hint of acidity.

-Otherwise known as the “dry process”, this is where farmers leave coffee cherries in the sun to dry.
-This process takes up to six weeks and during this time the coffee beans are raked and rotated so they roast evenly.
+Otherwise known as the “dry process,” farmers leave coffee cherries in the sun to dry.
+This process takes up to six weeks, and during this time, the coffee beans are raked and rotated, so they roast evenly.

-The flavor of unwashed coffee is heavier and is a blend of complex flavors.
+The flavor of unwashed coffee is more substantial and is a blend of complex flavors.
 You can usually taste notes of blueberry, strawberry, or tropical fruit.

 Roasting Your Beans and How to Flavor Coffee

 Not sure how to roast coffee beans with flavor?

-First, pick the beans with your desired taste profile then find a highly concentrated syrup to infuse your coffee beans in.
+First, pick the beans with your desired taste profile and then find a highly concentrated syrup to infuse your coffee beans.

-Once the coffee beans are roasted and still warm, add them into a mixer with the syrup.
+Take the coffee beans after they are roasted and still warm, add them into a mixer with the syrup.
 Let the coffee beans spin in the mixer for 15 minutes until they’ve completely absorbed the syrup, and you’re done!

 The Best Flavors for Roasting

 Now you’ve learned how to infuse coffee with your favorite flavors; it’s time to discuss the ones that best complement coffee.

 Vanilla extract is one of the best additives as it blends with coffee so well.
 Besides vanilla’s delicious taste, it also boosts mental performance.